Learn how to build a website in eight simple steps.

 Customize your design.

-Now that you’ve got a theme and you’ve edited the way your website flows, it’s time to have a bit of fun customizing things!
+Now that you’ve got a template and you’ve edited the way your website flows, it’s time to have a bit of fun customizing things!
 With a simple website builder like Format, you don’t need a background in web design or experience coding to create your own website.
-In the “Design” tab of your dashboard, you can change up your theme, try out the different presets (color palettes) and tweak the overall look and aesthetic of your website.
+In the “Design” tab of your dashboard, you can change up your template, try out the different presets (color palettes) and tweak the overall look and aesthetic of your website.

 You can also choose the font, change your logo dimensions, add your own logo, customize style details for things like text, footer, links, and headlines in your dashboard under “General.”
 Format also has custom typography you can choose from if you want to build a website that has a distinct look.